Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 - The browser-specific constructor options like `loginStyle` will now show up only when used in browser applications as these were never applicable to Node.js.
 - Removed the `postLogoutRedirectUri` from the options to the constructor for `InteractiveBrowserCredential`.
 This option was not being used since we don't have a way for users to log out yet.
 - Enabled PKCE on `InteractiveBrowserCredential` for Node.js.
 [Proof Key for Code Exchange (PKCE)](https://datatracker.ietf.org/doc/html/rfc7636) is a security feature that mitigates authentication code interception attacks.
 - Added `LoginHint` property to `InteractiveBrowserCredentialOptions` which allows a user name to be pre-selected for interactive logins.
-Setting this option skips the account selection prompt and immediately attempts to login with the specified account.
+Setting this option skips the account selection prompt and immediately attempts to log in with the specified account.

 ### Changes to the AzureCliCredential

-For the version two of the Identity package, the `AzureCliCredential` now allow specifying a `tenantId`.
+For version 2 of the Identity package, the `AzureCliCredential` now allows specifying a `tenantId`.

 ### Changes to the DeviceCodeCredential

-For the version two of the Identity package, we have removed the protected method `getAzureCliAccessToken` from the public API of the `AzureCliCredential`.
-This method was only used internally, and is now obsolete.
+For version 2 of the Identity package, we have removed the protected method `getAzureCliAccessToken` from the public API of the `AzureCliCredential`.
+This method was only used internally and is now obsolete.

 ### Changes to the VisualStudioCodeCredential